business4s/workflows4s/README.md

 ## TODO

-The following items are planned in scope of this experiment
+The following items are planned in the scope of this experiment

 - [x] Handling signals
 - [x] Handling queries